enasequence/ena-content-dataflow/scripts/assembly_tracking/README.md

 SUMMARY OF THE SCRIPTS

-initial import - this script was only used once at the beginning of setting up the assembly tracking to imprt existing public assemblies for the assembly projects
+initial import - this script was only used once at the beginning of setting up the assembly tracking to import existing public assemblies for the assembly projects

 Step1 - add assemblies to file